 Malika Ammam received her MS degree from the University of Pierre et Marie CURIE in July 2002 and her PhD from the University of Paris Sud XI, France in September 2005.
 From 2006 to 2007, she worked as a research fellow at the University of Kansas in collaboration with Pinnacle Technology Inc. (USA).
 From 2007 to 2010, she was a research associate at KU Leuven, Belgium.
 From 2010 to 2012, she worked at the University of Ontario Institute of Technology in collaboration with Alcohol Countermeasure Systems Corporation, Canada.
 She has also held the prestigious Rosalind Franklin fellowship.

-Researchers at the University of Pittsburgh found that radiofrequency ablation (RFA) combined with an immune checkpoint inhibitor resulted in a stronger antitumor immunity with extended survival in human samples ...
+Researchers at the University of Pittsburgh found that radiofrequency ablation (RFA) combined with an immune checkpoint inhibitor resulted in a stronger antitumor immunity with extended survival in human samples of ...
 Read more

 Genetic predisposition to colorectal cancer was recently discovered in an 18th century Hungarian mummy.
-The findings were published in PLOS ONE journal, titled “Detection of a Tumor Suppressor Gene ...
+The findings were published in PLOS ONE journal, titled “Detection of a Tumor Suppressor Gene Variant ...
 Read more